wondonghyeon/codes-for-blog/README.md

 ```sh
 pip install -r requirements.txt
 ```
-4. Add your virtual env to jupyter lab.
+4. Add your virtual env to ipykernel so we can use the enviroment on jupyter notebook.
 ```sh
 python -m ipykernel install --user --name=your_env_name  # name can be anything
 ```